jlengrand/web-components-workshop-deprecated/README.md

 # Introduction to Web Components

-This repo was created to support [a workshop](https://www.meetup.com/Coffee-Code-and-Chat/events/244822183/) given in Utrecht in November 2017.
+This repo was created to support [a technical workshop](https://www.meetup.com/Coffee-Code-and-Chat/events/245662648/) given in Utrecht in December 2017.

+Each index file represents a simple exercise meant to show a given aspect of **[Web Components](https://www.webcomponents.org/)**.

 ## Slides and Work Material